SAP-samples/teched2022-AD160/exercises/3_ImportSampleProcess/Acquire-project-store.md

 ## 2. Acquire a Project <a name="section3"></a>

 1. Acquire the Invoice Approval Process - Sample application package:
+> This sample content helps users to get started in automating a simple invoice approval process that includes the extraction of data from documents and approval steps required to approve the invoice.
+Included in this sample process is the following:
+-Sample request form to start the invoice processing -An automation (and respective data types) to extract the data from an invoice -An approval step to decide for approval or rejection of the invoice.
+-Confirmation and rejection forms to notify the requester about the decision

   - Search for **Invoice Approval Process - Sample**,
   - Select **Create from Template** button.